Waterfront (1950 film)

-Waterfront is a 1950 British black and white drama film directed by Michael Anderson and starring Robert Newton, Kathleen Harrison and Avis Scott.
-The screenplay concerns a sailor who abandons his family in the Liverpool slums.
-He returns years later causing family frictions.
-Adapted from the 1934 novel of the same title by Liverpool-born writer John Brophy, it was released in the United States as Waterfront Women.
+Waterfront (also known as Waterfront Women) is a 1950 British black and white drama film directed by Michael Anderson and starring Robert Newton, Kathleen Harrison and Avis Scott.
+It was written by John Brophy and Paul Soskin based on the 1934 novel of the same name by Brophy.

-Although often forgotten, it features a young (aged 25) Richard Burton in his third film appearance.
+It features a young (aged 25) Richard Burton in his third film appearance.